upperlinecode/grocery-lab-hooks/README.md

 ## The Lab

+> Note: to do this lab in TypeScript, change each `.jsx` extension to `.tsx` and add types where necessary.

 ### Part One: Display the Items

 Before starting, look at the `App.js` file, and pay special attention to the components used - looks like it only has three so far: `<Hero />`, `<ProductList />`, and `<ShoppingCart />`.
 However, you'll notice that there's also another component in the `components` folder called `Product.jsx`.
 That component will be used not as a child component of the `App`, but as its grandchild component instead.
 So for this first part of the lab we'll be developing mostly in the `ProductList.jsx` file, where we can insert some `<Product />` components, and in the `Product.jsx` file, where we can make that product more interactive and configurable.